ruchitnannavare/Andy/README.md

 Overview
 Andy is an Android application developed in Kotlin as part of a technical assessment.
 This README provides details about the application, including its purpose, design decisions, development process, and features.

-What is Andy?
+# What is Andy?
 Andy is an everything assistant built with the purpose of decluttering the modern smartphone experience and reimagining it backed by GenAI.
 Andy supports native function calling to convert simple text requests to actions while also handling general queries as it is backed by capable models, in this case by GPT-4o and O3-mini.

-First boot
+# First boot
 Copy the file named CopyApiKeys.kt in the utils folder and refactor its name to ApiKeys.kt.
 Andy's prototype requires an OpenAI developer token for LLM remote hosting with Spotify developer Client ID and Secret keys for accessing Spotify APIs.

-Andy's design
+# Andy's design
 In my view, an everything app is something the user shall have open all the time, and thus its design needs to be very personal and customizable.
 With Dan being a software engineer with an agenda to build a minimalist UI/UX, this flavor of Andy is for Dan.
 It has a retro-modern design language with terminal-like fonts and pastel gradients.
 Andy is a single-activity, no-bloat application that contains two layers, widget layer and chat layer, accessed by combinations of multiple StateFlows.
 The widget layer is the greeting view for the user that can contain notification widgets (calendar and socials) and recommendation widgets (Spotify playlist recommendation).

-Assumptions:
+# Working Assumptions:
 1) Andy heavily uses internet connectivity and assumption is going to be connected with Internet thorughout runtime.
 2) Andy being a very personalized app, I have assumed Dan is gravitated more towards green for Andy's thematic experience.
 A production quality version of Andy should have different themes for fonts and colors and even logo color personalization as well.
 3) Because the developer is also the intended first user, UI controls shall also be less obvious, giving flexibility for radical UI components that serve multiple purposes.